liane24/Music-Player/README.md

 - Neumorphism CSS

 # Functionalities
-- Users can play songs froms the playlist
+- Users can play songs from the playlist
 - User can shuffle or repeat songs